FAForever/wiki-pages/FAQ/FAFLive-Streaming-Guide.md

 	!title title

-title is the title you wish to change your stream title to.
+<span style="color:red">title</span> is the title you wish to change your stream title to.
 Only place a title to change the title.
 Omitting this value displays the current title.

-<span style="color:blue">some *This is Blue italic.* text</span>

 ### Stream tags (!tags)

 The !tags command allows you to update Twitch stream tags for better directory discoverability.

-	!tags stream, tags
+	!tags stream,tags

-stream, tags is an optional list of comma-separated list of stream tags.
+<span style="color:red">stream</span>, <span style="color:purple">stream</span> tags  is an optional list of comma-separated list of stream tags.

 ### Polls (!poll)